rkiesi/Tibco-Mashery-V3-Scripts/readme.md

 That shell script just defines some environment variables needed by other scripts.
 Those settings are the target API-Management system to talk to as well as the required credentials to get an access token for calling the needed APIs.

+> Please copy the provided template and save your personal config as `apim-v3-config.sh`.
+The scripts are looking for that file by default.

 ## apim-v3-authentication.sh

 As the TIBCO Cloud API-Management (aka Mashery) is hosting **one central V3 API** service for all hosted APIM Areas (customer clusters) one needs a user on the Mashery cloud management system.
 Typically that is a user registered via an API Developer Portal on one of the hosted domains (in my case https://scdach.mashery.com).
 The user must be configured to be a "Service Account"